» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Nursing Care

-• Continue treatment or followup care until absorption of cyst or wound incision heals.
+• Continue treatment or follow-up care until absorption of cyst or wound incision heals.

 • Provide hospital cage during recovery if there are concerns that their cage mates may groom sutures or wound site.

-• Provide clean bedding daily such as cloths or ink-free paper towels.
-Avoid litter-type bedding post-op, or until healed, to prevent the chance of wound contamination and infection.
+• Provide clean bedding daily such as felt, soft t-shirt type material or ink-free paper towels.
+Avoid using material such as terry cloth type towels that can ravel.
+Also avoid litter-type bedding, post-op, until healed to prevent the chance of wound contamination or infection.

 • Provide pain medication as needed post-op.
 Check with veterinarian for most appropriate pain medication to give.

-• Provide high calorie foods during recooperation.
+• Provide high calorie foods during recuperation.

-• Encourage fluid intake while recuperating, such as water, Jello water , or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).
-Please note that Pedialyte is only good refrigerated for 24 hours after opened, but can be frozen as ice cubes and thawed as needed.
+• Encourage fluid intake while recuperating, such as water, Jell-O water , or electrolyte replacement drinks such as Pedialyte or Gatorade (which can be found in local grocery stores).

-*Note: a juicy type of fruit also provides an additional fluid source in the diet.
+• *Note: a juicy type of fruit also provides an additional fluid source in the diet.

 • Clip nails if scratching to prevent infection.